gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 Throw an error when using the `validate-all` command.

 **Reason**: The `validate-all` command is deprecated and will be removed in a future version.
 Use `terragrunt run-all validate` instead.

+### skip-dependencies-inputs

+Disable reading of dependency inputs to enhance dependency resolution performance.

+**Reason**: Enabling the `skip-dependencies-inputs` option prevents Terraform from reading inputs from dependencies, which optimizes the performance of dependency resolution.